thoughtbot/Argo/README.md

 ```

 then ideally, JSON parsing would fail, and you'd get an error state instead of
 a `User` object.
-In Argo, if JSON parsing succeeds you'll recieve the `User`
+In Argo, if JSON parsing succeeds you'll receive the `User`
 object and you can be sure that it is full and valid.
 If it fails, you will
 instead be given the reason why the `User` couldn't be constructed.